 Sometimes it pays to be brave, sometimes it doesn’t.
 Better luck next time, Renault.

 By the final decade of the 20th century, motor manufacturers, having established that engineering integrity would only take them so far in the quest for market leadership, began to realise that the answer to their prayers lay within the spreadsheets and focus groups of the product planning departments.
 In a mature market, largely populated by feckless new money garnered from illusory internet start-ups and awash with cheap credit, the differentiator between the automotive carnivores and their prey would be defined by one word: Segmentation.
 Entire departments sprang up in such demographically significant hotspots as Miami, London and Southern California, all tasked with seeking that elusive niche that would give the parent company a jump on their rivals.

-With total sales of over a million, was the W168 Mercedes A-Class the best selling flop ever?
-We investigate.
+With total sales of over a million, the W168 Mercedes A-Class is possibly the best selling flop ever.
+We chart its fall.

-The announcement of Mercedes’ third-generation A-Class and its radical re-alignment in ethos and market position is seen by most commentators as as an expedient business decision based upon 15 torrid years in the compact car game.
+The 2012 announcement of Mercedes’ third-generation A-Class and its radical re-alignment in ethos and market position has been seen by most observers as as an expedient business decision based upon 15 torrid years in the compact car game.
 While for the most part Daimler’s U-turn has elicited little criticism, it could equally be regarded as a sign that Mercedes has conclusively lost the argument.
 Continue reading “Falling Star – 1997 Mercedes A-Class”